Thinking Outside the Lumen: Anatomy, Physiology, or Pathology?

 11. Kini AS, Baber U, Kovacic JC, et al. J Am Coll Cardiol.
 2013;62:21-9.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Chronic Angina, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, ACS and Cardiac Biomarkers, Implantable Devices, SCD/Ventricular Arrhythmias, Lipid Metabolism, Novel Agents, Statins, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Nuclear Imaging
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Implantable Devices, SCD/Ventricular Arrhythmias, Lipid Metabolism, Novel Agents, Statins, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Nuclear Imaging, Chronic Angina

 Keywords: Fluorobenzenes, Coronary Artery Disease, Life Style, Angina, Stable, Pyrimidines, Heart Arrest, Subtilisin, Cost of Illness, Positron-Emission Tomography, Proprotein Convertases, Health Promotion, omega-Chloroacetophenone, Patient Readmission, Thrombosis, Sulfonamides, Spectroscopy, Near-Infrared, Motivation, Outcome Assessment (Health Care), Acute Coronary Syndrome, Myocardial Infarction, Stroke, Plaque, Atherosclerotic, Decision Making, Cardiac Catheterization, Tomography, Optical Coherence, Percutaneous Coronary Intervention, Sanitary Engineering, C-Reactive Protein, Coronary Angiography